Wilson-Pregnancy-Lab/wilson-pregnancy-lab/content/join/join.md

 #### *Funding*

 Any accepted student will be awarded the minimum funding package in accordance with their graduate student program.

-## **Undergraduate Students**

-### *Senior thesis students*
-We are open to senior undergraduate thesis students.
-To apply, please email a copy of your CV (PDF format), a cover letter explaining your research interests, contact information for 3 references, and transcripts to wilsos66[at]mcmaster.ca with the subject line "[UNDERGRAD THESIS] Application: [Your Name]" (E.g. 4th year thesis: John Doe).
-Priority will be given to students who have taken BIOCHEM 3BP3 or similar.

-### *Summer work experience*
-We are open to undergraduate summer students.
-To apply, please email a copy of your CV (PDF format), a cover letter explaining your research interests, contact information for 3 references, and transcripts to wilsos66[at]mcmaster.ca with the subject line "[UNDERGRAD SUMMER] Application: [Your Name]".
-For example, Summer student application: Jane Doe.

 ## **Postdoctoral Fellows**